 - 3.1 The Scottish National Performance Framework underpins the delivery of the Scottish Government's agenda, supports the outcomes-based approach to performance and establishes the Scottish Government's Purpose.
-The purpose is underpinned by five strategic objectives to make Scotland: Wealthier and Fairer, Smarter, Healthier, Safer and Stronger, and Greener. - 3.2 The shared Statement of Ambition makes clear the commitment of the Scottish Government, COSLA and representatives of Community Planning Partnerships to retain and develop Community Planning and SOAs as the heart of an outcomes-based approach to public services in Scotland. - 3.3 Single Outcome Agreements were established following the Concordat which was established between COSLA and the Scottish Government in 2007.
-In support of this agreement Perth and Kinross Council have produced a Community Plan / Single Outcome Agreement 2013 2023 which sets out how the council and its partners will work towards improving national outcomes for the public in a way that reflects local circumstances and priorities. - 3.4 The Local Government (Scotland) Act 2003 places a statutory duty on local authorities, police and fire authorities to work in partnership with other public services and voluntary organisations to improve the delivery of services to communities using customer focussed outcomes. - 3.5 The Fire Scotland Act 2005 is the principle legislation which details the duties of the fire and rescue service including home fire safety, fire safety in business premises and emergency response. - 3.6 The Fire and Rescue Framework for Scotland 2013 sets out the Scottish Governments expectations, strategic priorities and objectives and provides guidance and support for the Scottish Fire and Rescue Service in the carrying out its functions. - 3.7 Section 41A of the Police and Fire Reform (Scotland) Act 2012 requires the Scottish Fire and Rescue Service to prepare a strategic plan setting out how it will deliver against the Fire and Rescue Framework and the outcomes against which delivery will be measured.
-The plan will cover a three year period and was published in October 2013. - 3.8 The Scottish Government has embarked on a programme of reform in response to the Christie Commission which identified four pillars of reform in the design and delivery of public services, namely Place, Prevention, People and Performance.
+The purpose is underpinned by five strategic objectives to make Scotland:

+Wealthier and Fairer, Smarter, Healthier, Safer and Stronger, and Greener. - 3.2 The shared Statement of Ambition makes clear the commitment of the Scottish Government, COSLA and representatives of Community Planning Partnerships to retain and develop Community Planning and SOAs as the heart of an outcomes-based approach to public services in Scotland. - 3.3 Single Outcome Agreements were established following the Concordat which was established between COSLA and the Scottish Government in 2007.
+In support of this agreement Perth & Kinross Council have produced a Single Outcome Agreement / Community Plan 2013-2023 which sets out how the council and its partners will work towards improving national outcomes for the public in a way that reflects local circumstances and priorities. - 3.4 The Local Government (Scotland) Act 2003 places a statutory duty on local authorities, police and fire authorities to work in partnership with other public services and voluntary organisations to improve the delivery of services to communities using customer focused outcomes. - 3.5 The Fire (Scotland) Act 2005 is the principle legislation which details the duties of the fire and rescue service including home fire safety, fire safety in business premises and emergency response. - 3.6 The Fire and Rescue Framework for Scotland 2013 sets out the Scottish Governments expectations, strategic priorities and objectives and provides guidance and support for the Scottish Fire and Rescue Service in the carrying out its functions.

+3.7 Section 41A of the Police and Fire Reform (Scotland) Act 2012 requires the Scottish Fire and Rescue Service (SFRS) to prepare a strategic plan setting out how it will deliver against the Fire and Rescue Framework and the outcomes against which delivery will be measured.
+The plan covers a three year period and was published in October 2013.